 - It is the 7 days before Easter Sunday, beginning with Palm Sunday.

 - It is the most solemn week of the year, hence the name, "Holy Week."

 - We honor the week Jesus died, the final days of his life, and especially his passion and death.

-- It is the most important time of private devotion and spiritual renewal.
+- It is one of the most important times of private devotion and spiritual renewal.

-- It is the most important time of public worship services in the church.
+- It is the one of the most important times of public worship services in the church.

 In some christian countries in ages past, no school or business was conducted during the entire week.

 Here below, I will just outline some of the important events commemorated during Holy Week.